qmk/qmk_firmware/keyboards/handwired/hnah40rgb/keymaps/ansi/readme.md

-# The default keymap for hnah40rgb
+# The ansi keymap for hnah40rgb